jpw4dev/wg-simple-dash/README.md

 # wg-simple-dash
 Simple dashboard for [wg-proxy](https://github.com/jpw4dev/wg-proxy)

 This was specifically built to use with [wg-proxy](https://github.com/jpw4dev/wg-proxy) and LinuxServer.io's SWAG.
-It may work with others with some modification.

 EXPOSING THE DASHBOARD TO THE INTERNET IS STRONGLY DISCOURAGED.

 Steps to install:

-1. Clone repository and navigate into the project directory.
+1. Add `ghcr.io/jpw4dev/wg-simple-dash:latest` to `DOCKER_MODS` environment variable in SWAG's `docker-compose.yml`.
 2. Copy the `wg-simple-dash` directory into the SWAG config, something like: `../swag/config/www/`.
-3. Copy the `wg-simple-dash.subdomain.conf.sample` file into `../swag/config/proxy-confs` as `wg-simple-dash.subdomain.conf`.
-(This defines the subdomain as `wg` e.g. `https://wg.<your-subdomain>.com`.
-Change if desired.)
+3. Configure `wg-simple-dash.subdomain.conf` in SWAG `config/nginx/proxy-confs/` to your domain.
 4. Configure a CNAME record for the configured subdomain.